astrobc1/pychell/docs/installation.rst

 ``pip install .``

-Then do the same for the optimize package.
+Then do the same for optimize.